 LIGHTS ON, potato pancakes with applesauce and sour cream

 We start lighting tea lights, adding one per night, on the eve of the Solstice.
 If it works out schedulewise, Erev Winterval dinner is potato pancakes with applesauce and sour cream; sometimes we have friends over, sometimes not.

 2013: Tree light holder, do you see?
 The sweetie man made this for me.

 Eight presents to finish

 Ancient Jewish custom that I always celebrated with Radix and that we immediately incorporated into the new holiday; the winter we got separated we still had Chinese takeout together, I suggested we could rename this night Exmas Eve and cracked up.
 He did not.

 Fun fact, my mom died on Xmas Eve.

 orangenwaffles, open present

-Truth be told I will already have been using all of my eight presents, but I don't get to open the one present until Xmas Day.
+Truth be told I will already have been using all of my eight presents pretty much as soon as I get them, but I don't get to open the one present until Xmas Day.
 If you're wondering why the sweetie man has to buy me a present and I don't buy him a present, it's because from each according to his ability and to each according to his need.